 Problem Possible Cause Solution Helicopter control response is inconsistent or requires extra trim to neutralize movement Aircraft was not initialized prop- erly or a vibration is interfering with the sensor operation Disconnect the flight battery, center the control trim and re-initialize the helicopter Helicopter will not respond to throttle Throttle too high and/or throttle trim is too high Disconnect the flight battery, place the throttle stick in the lowest position and lower the throttle trim a few clicks.
-Connect the flight battery and allow the model to initialize Helicopter moved during initial- ization Disconnect the flight battery and re-initialize the heli- copter while keeping the helicopter from moving Flight battery charge is low Completely recharge the flight battery Helicopter has reduced flight time or is under- Flight battery is damaged Replace the flight battery and follow the flight battery instructions powered Flight conditions might be too cold Make sure the battery is warm (room temperature) before use LED on receiver flashes Transmitter too near aircraft dur- ing binding process Power off the transmitter.
+Connect the flight battery and allow the model to initialize Helicopter moved during initial- ization Disconnect the flight battery and re-initialize the heli- copter while keeping the helicopter from moving Flight battery charge is low Completely recharge the flight battery Helicopter has reduced flight time or is under- Flight battery is damaged Replace the flight battery and follow the flight battery instructions powered Flight conditions might be too cold Make sure the battery is warm (room temperature) before use LED on receiver flashes rapidly and aircraft will Transmitter too near aircraft during binding process Power off the transmitter.
 Move the transmitter a larger distance from the aircraft.
 Disconnect and reconnect the flight battery to the aircraft.
-Follow the binding instructions rapidly and aircraft will not respond to transmitter (during binding) Bind switch or button was not held while transmitter was pow- ered on Power off transmitter and repeat bind process Aircraft or transmitter is too close to large metal object, wireless source or another transmitter Move aircraft and transmitter to another location and attempt binding again
+Follow the binding instructions not respond to transmitter (during binding).
+The receiver LED may be difficult to see within the Bind switch or button was not held while transmitter was pow- ered on Power off transmitter and repeat bind process fuselage Aircraft or transmitter is too close to large metal object, wireless source or another transmitter Move aircraft and transmitter to another location and attempt binding again